 The diagram below depicts two arrangements of artificial flowers (black circles) and two possible routes the bees could decide to take starting and ending at their nest box (white circle).
 The top row shows the shortest circuit around the flowers, the lower row shows the greedy route a theoretical bumblebee subscribing to the nearest-neighbour strategy would take in each case.
 In Arrangement 1, the nearest-neighbour route is the shortest.
 In Arrangement 2, the distance between the two rows of flowers has been decreased so the optimal and greedy routes no longer coincide.

 These arrangements were both used in the greenhouse laboratory tests described in the paper “Trapline foraging by bumble bees: IV.
-Optimization of route geometry in the absence of competition”6.
+Optimization of route geometry in the absence of competition” ((Trapline foraging by bumble bees: IV also tested whether bees might be biased to moving in straight lines – they weren’t.)).
 The results weren’t conclusive.
 In Arrangement 1, the bumblebees mostly followed the optimal greedy route.
 But in Arrangement 2, while the bees didn’t follow the optimal route, they ended up taking a ‘noisy’ variety of suboptimal routes (and not just the greedy one).
 While this doesn’t point to any particular strategy on the part of the bumblebees, it does suggest that their approach worked well in the arrangement where being greedy paid off, but was more confused when this wasn’t the case.

 A later paper, fronted by insect cognition researcher and bee TSP veteran Mathieu Lihoreau, dispels the notion that bumblebees are purely greedy beasts.
 A flower arrangement was chosen that more severely punished any bees that acted out of strategic greed.
 Most (6 out of 8) of the bees being tested used the shortest route as their main route (20% of the time), while the other two bees used it as their second most common route.
 None of the bees used the purely greedy route more often than by chance.